-- Obtain in -depth knowledge of nutrient metabolism, medical nutrition therapy, changing nutrition needs throughout the life cycle, and specialized topics in applied nutrition - Communicate nutrition information to a variety of audiences, utilizing knowledge of interpersonal communication, program development and implementation, and counseling skills - Develop, implement, evaluate and present original research - Utilize nutrition literature and resources, integrate nutrition knowledge from a variety of sources, and apply this knowledge to complex, real-world human situations - Develop enhanced knowledge and skills that prepare the student to obtain an entrylevel position or advance to higher-level career positions and leadership opportunities in the field of nutrition and dietetics.
+- Obtain in -depth knowledge of nutrient metabolism, medical nutrition therapy, changing nutrition needs throughout the life cycle, and specialized topics in applied nutrition. - Communicate nutrition information to various audiences, utilizing knowledge of interpersonal communication, program development and implementation, and counseling skills. - Develop skills in cultural competence that prepare the individual to provide skilled, evidence-based nutrition care to a diverse population. - Plan, implement, evaluate and present original research. - Utilize nutrition literature and resources, integrate nutrition knowledge from a variety of sources, and apply this knowledge to complex, real-world human situations. - Develop enhanced knowledge and skills that prepare the student to obtain an entry-level position or advance to higher-level career positions and leadership opportunities in nutrition and dietetics.